 Hire a motorhome with Hey Campers and it comes with all the utensils you could ever want, and a BlueTooth speaker, and Now TV too.
 There’s a whole list of extras to choose from.
 The staff are all really lovely and just want you to have a great time.
 We stayed close in the Peak District in our motorhome, but one of the others was in Cornwall, and another was heading up to do the North Coast 500 in Scotland.
 You can go where you like!

 Hey Campers have six motorhomes to choose from – Tillie, Beni, Lexie, Lillie, Minnie and, Tessie – to suit different party sizes and budgets.
-Check out their late availability page for the best deals, but I’d also recommend getting in there early as summer 2021 in England is bound to be hectic.

 “We’ve already seen booking for half of our summer availability this year and feedback from campsites is that they’ve seen a rise in enquiries too.
 If holidaymakers can’t go abroad, then the chance to take to the open road and discover something new in the UK is a popular alternative, especially as motorhomes provide self-contained living with onboard bathrooms and kitchens.”– Trudi